colesussmeier/Stat-Arb-on-Kalshi/README.md

 - analyze.ipynb: looks at the interaction between covariates and their potential for use in a model

-- predict_univariate.ipynb: Univariate daily forecasting model using only TSA check-in data

-- predict.ipynb: Using AutoGluon ensemble methods to predict weekly average TSA check-ins

-- predict_with_lags.ipynb: Using shifted lagged variables to build the best weekly model
+- predict_with_lags.ipynb: Using shifted lagged variables + AutoGluon to build the best weekly model